An adult and a child are in a science centre. The adult is sat down pointing at a screen and the child is stood next to them watching.

 Book now

-With two floors of interactive exhibits to explore and an action-packed programme of activities there’s something for all the family, from tots to grown-ups.
+With two floors of interactive exhibits to explore and with a programme of daily activities already included in your day ticket, there’s something for all the family, from tots to grown-ups.

 What's on this May half term: